community.general.docker_prune – Allows to prune various docker objects¶

 DOCKER_CONFIGenvironment variable is not specified, and use

-- name: Prune containers older than 24h community.docker.docker_prune: containers: yes containers_filters: # only consider containers created more than 24 hours ago until: 24h - name: Prune everything community.docker.docker_prune: containers: yes images: yes networks: yes volumes: yes builder_cache: yes - name: Prune everything (including non-dangling images) community.docker.docker_prune: containers: yes images: yes images_filters: dangling: false networks: yes volumes: yes builder_cache: yes
+- name: Prune containers older than 24h community.general.docker_prune: containers: yes containers_filters: # only consider containers created more than 24 hours ago until: 24h - name: Prune everything community.general.docker_prune: containers: yes images: yes networks: yes volumes: yes builder_cache: yes - name: Prune everything (including non-dangling images) community.general.docker_prune: containers: yes images: yes images_filters: dangling: false networks: yes volumes: yes builder_cache: yes

 Common return values are documented here, the following are the fields unique to this module: